Automattic/wp-calypso/docs/isomorphic-routing.md

 and even outages.

-Thankfully, we have existing techniques for caching data, such as the redux cache (used for themes) and the react query cache (used for plugins).
+Thankfully, we have existing techniques for caching data, such as the redux cache (used for themes) and the React Query cache (used for plugins).
 In each case, you can avoid re-fetching data if the data already exists.

 ## Error Handling